Compliance and Integrity

 - Conduct a survey of integrity culture and develop benchmark measures to identify challenges, gauge progress, and compare ourselves to peer institutions.

-- Establish strong governance processes to support compliance and integrity, including compliance reporting to unit-level committees responsible for compliance, the University Risk Management Committee, and the Audit and Compliance Committee of the Board of Trustees.
+- Establish strong governance processes to support compliance and integrity, including compliance reporting to unit-level committees responsible for compliance, the University Risk Management Committee, and the Legal, Risk, Audit and Compliance Committee of the Board of Trustees.

 - Clarify roles and responsibilities for compliance, including individuals in embedded compliance units; identify resource gaps limiting the success of compliance efforts.